SparkCalcSparkCalc

 Sound Travel Time Calculator

 Why do you hear thunder after seeing lightning?
-Sound travels much slower than light, about 343 metres per second in air at room temperature.
-This calculator shows how long sound takes to travel any distance, and how temperature affects the speed of sound.
-Perfect for calculating thunder delay, echo times, or understanding why you see fireworks before hearing the boom.
+Sound travels much slower than light, at about 343 metres per second in air at room temperature.
+This calculator shows how long sound takes to travel a given distance and how temperature affects its speed.
+It can be used to calculate thunder delays and echo times.

 m